BenjaminJonahZhang/scapi/doc/source/communication.rst

 This is the communication layer for multiparty protocols, that provides a way to setup channels between all parties in a protocol and communicate between them.

-Like the two party communciation, this implementation improves the previous SCAPI multiparty communication in some aspects, including letting the user choose the channel type and the amount of channels between each pair of parties, option to recover from communication failures and secure channels.
+Like the two party communication, this implementation improves the previous SCAPI multiparty communication in some aspects, including letting the user choose the channel type and the number of channels between each pair of parties, option to recover from communication failures and secure channels.

 All the classes in the multiparty communication are in the ``edu.biu.scapi.multiPartyComm`` package.